KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 > 3. Transaction reporting: the system:
 •	The system will generate transaction reports, providing users with their mortgage activities and financial obligations.
 Scope: This functionality involves generating detailed reports that summarize mortgage transactions, helping users track their payment history, outstanding balances, and other relevant financial information.
-Make sure the reports are easy to understand and allowing users to insight into their mortgage transactions.
+Make sure the reports are easy to understand and allow users to insight into their mortgage transactions.
 > 4. Mortgage editing:
 •	Users can edit mortgage details, such as adjusting extra payments or deleting payments as needed.
 Scope: This functionality enables users to make adjustments to specific aspects of their mortgage agreements, such as payment schedules or loan terms, to better suit their needs or preferences.